paulmsmith/nhsuk.service-manual.prototype-kit.docs/README.md

 Lower case.
 Only use for Windows instructions.
 Normally it will be ‘the command line’.

+#### Git, git, Github

+Git has an upper case G when talking about a version control system (for example 'use GitHub '), and lower case G when part of code, for example `git status`.

+GitHub is camel case with an upper case H - for example, 'use GitHub Desktop'.

 #### GOV.UK Prototype Kit, GOV.UK Design System and other GOV.UK products

 Title case.

+#### Headings and tab titles
+Use sentence case, for example 'How to download the prototype kit'.
+Tab titles (the title of the page as shown in the browser tab) may be different from the page H1, for example a tab title may say 'How to download the prototype kit' and the H1 say 'Download the prototype kit'.

+#### JavaScript

+Camel case with an upper case S.

 #### NHS, NHS.UK, NHS England